 Dogs are man’s best friend, but they can quickly turn into man’s biggest nightmare if you don’t approach them well, or handle pet travel the wrong way.
-Before you embark on your journey post-covid, ask yourself - would it be wise to take your dog with you, or are you better off leaving him behind with a pet-sitter?
+As you plan your post-COVID journey, consider if bringing your dog or hiring a pet-sitter is the wiser choice.

 Make Them Get Used to the Car/Crate